Don't get hooked by phishing scams

 With more employees working from home and on multiple devices, the threat from phishing is growing.
 The FBI reported a 70% increase in Internet crime complaints between 2019 and 2020, including phishing scams exploiting the COVID-19 pandemic.1 One such scam targeted business owners with emails that appeared to promote government-sponsored COVID relief loans but were really an attempt to obtain personal information.2

 Advisory firms must remain diligent and up to date on their anti-phishing efforts to avoid downloading an attachment, clicking on a link, or logging into spoof websites that could compromise your firm's data or client's financial information.

 What is phishing and how does it happen?

-Phishing involves criminals who pose as trusted sources through various media—such as email, phone calls, texts, advertisements, and websites—to acquire usernames, passwords, Social Security numbers, credit card details, or other sensitive private information.
-More recently, phishing campaigns have begun surfacing in social media channels such as Facebook and Twitter.
-Phishing can also be used to install malicious software, known as malware, on a computing device or network to allow the perpetrator to gain access to private information or inflict other damage.
+Phishing involves criminals who pose as known and trusted sources through various media—such as email, phone calls, texts, social media messages, advertisements, and websites—to acquire usernames, passwords, Social Security numbers, credit card details, account numbers, or other sensitive private information.
+Phishing can also be used to install malicious software, known as malware, on a computing device or network to allow the perpetrator to gain access to private information or hold company data hostage.

-Phishing scammers typically use the ill-gotten information to commit identity theft or fraud.
+Phishing scammers typically use the ill-gotten information to commit identity theft or fraud, or to demand a ransom from business owners.
 They may wait days, weeks, or even months to complete the scam.
 Some fraudsters don't even use the information themselves but instead sell it to other cybercriminals.

 10 tips to prevent phishing